TitoLulu/Data-Warehouse/README.md

 Execution of SQL statements to create analytics tables and insert data into the resulting analytics tables.

+The scripts should be run in the following order

+ 1. fill dwh.cfg script with the necessary db credentials and ARN

+ 2. Run create_tables.py to create the tables whose queries exist in sql_queries.py

+ 3. Run etl.py to load s3 data into staging_songs_table and staging_events_table, and finally insert data into tables created above

 Resulting tables are as follows:

  1. songplays(fact table) - records in event data associated with song plays i.e. records with page NextSong